Artists In Residence 2021-22

-The residency runs from September to June and is self-directed so you decide what you will do with the time and money available in order to create the final performance, with our support.
+The residency runs from September to June and is self-directed so you decide what you will do with the time and money available to create the final performance or digital project, with our support.

 The package includes:

 - £3000 towards your time

 - £500 for creative development, e.g. 1 to 1 creative support and tuition, buying music equipment

 - Residential retreat to work on your project away from the distractions of everyday life

 - Access to the rehearsal spaces at Sage Gateshead

 - Concert at Sage or digital event to showcase the project at the end of the residency